Abdalrzakalsouki/todo_list/README.md

-This is a smiple Todo list built using React
+Todo list built using React